Can You Claim Pets on Your Tax Return?

 To deduct expenses for service or emotional support animals, you’ll need documentation from your physician explaining how the service animal alleviates symptoms of your condition.
 Gather all necessary receipts for animal-related costs, and ensure you have documentation confirming the pet’s status as a service animal.

 Service animals qualify as approved medical expenses, so you can include these expenses on Schedule A of Form 1040.
-It’s important to note that you must itemize your deductions in order to write off medical expenses.
-It’s important to note that you must itemize your deductions in order to write off medical expenses.
+Note that you must itemize your deductions in order to write off medical expenses.

 TaxSlayer helps make sure that you get the most out of your tax experience.
 Collect your medical expense receipts – including your support animal costs – and we’ll help you claim your unreimbursed medical expenses using TaxSlayer.